G-S9N6DX06CF

 Stallions will fight viciously for control of the females.

-A dominant stallion controls a herd of up to 6 mares and their foals.
+A dominant stallion controls a herd of up to six mares and their foals.

-The stallion's active shepherding of unattached females form these herds.
+The stallion's active shepherding of unattached females forms these herds.

 The stallion heads the hierarchy, herding his harem with his head held low, and his ears laid back.